fvhrenheit/rock-paper/readme.md

 I am doubting myself, that I will ever be able to accomplish anything in programming, shit sucks.

 im not pushing this to github, it's not my code anyways.

+EDIT: welp, i guess i had to push it since i have to come back to this project haha...